-(e) Disclose whether or not the independent directors hold regularly scheduled meetings at which nonindependent directors and members of management are not in attendance.
+(e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non- independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the board does to facilitate open and candid discussion among its independent directors.

-The audit committee is composed of all of the independent directors, they meet prior to Board meetings and have, on such meetings, the occasion to discuss privately.
-The independent directors met separately prior to four board meetings during the fiscal year 2019 (three for Stephen A. Jarislowsky).

-(f) Disclose whether or not the chair of the Board is an The Chairman of the Board, Claude A. Garcia, is independent director.
+The audit committee is composed of all of the independent directors, they meet prior to Board meetings and have, during such meetings, the occasion to discuss privately.
+The independent directors met separately prior to four board meetings during the fiscal year 2020 (three for Stephen A. Jarislowsky). ,(f) Disclose whether or not the chair of the Board is an independent director.
 If the board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the board has neither a chair that is independent nor a lead director that is independent, describe what the board does to provide leadership for its independent directors.

-independent.
-The Chairman of the Board, together with the Compensation Committee, is responsible for administering the Board's relationship with management and the CEO.
+The Chairman of the Board, G. Douglas Goodfellow is not an independent director.
+The lead director, Alain Côté, is independent.
+The lead director, together with the Compensation Committee, is responsible for administering the Board's relationship with management and the CEO.
 The Compensation Committee may convene meetings of the Board without management present whenever at least two members of the Compensation Committee feel it is necessary.
-Claude A. Garcia is chair of the Board and chairs the meetings of the independent directors whenever they occur.

-(g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
+Alain Côté is lead director and chairs the meetings of the independent directors whenever they occur. (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
+2. Board Mandate (a) Disclose the text of the board's written mandate.

-See the table under "Board of Directors and Committee Meetings Held and Attendance Record" under "Disclosure of Corporate Governance Practices".

-2. Board Mandate

-(a) Disclose the text of the board's written mandate.
 If the board does not have a written mandate, describe how the board delineates its role and responsibilities.

-The Board of Directors recognizes its mandate to supervise the management of the Corporation and act in the best interests of the Corporation and of all shareholders and the best interests of the Corporation.
+The Board of Directors recognizes its mandate to supervise the management of the Corporation and act in the best interests of the Corporation and of all shareholders.
 The Board of Directors approves all significant decisions that affect the Corporation and its subsidiaries before they are implemented.
-In pursuing this objective, consideration is given to the interests of the shareholders generally as well as those of the other stakeholders in the Corporation, including its employees, and to balancing gain against risk in order to ensure the long-term financial viability of the business of the Corporation.
+In pursuing this objective, consideration is given to the interests of the shareholders generally, as well as those of the other stakeholders in the Corporation including its employees, and to balancing gain against risk in order to ensure the long-term financial viability of the business of the Corporation.
 The Board of Directors is actively involved in the Corporation's strategic planning process.
-The Board discusses and reviews all materials relating to the strategic plan with management.
-The Board is responsible for reviewing and approving the strategic plan.
+The Board discusses and reviews all materials relating to the strategic plan with management, and is responsible for its approval.
 At least one Board meeting each year is devoted to discussing and considering the strategic plan, which takes into account the risks and opportunities of the business.
-The Board also reviews the strategic plan quarterly.
-There is no specific committee that manages the strategic planning process but is rather an integral part of each Board of Directors meeting.
+While there is no specific committee that oversees the strategic planning process, it is reviewed quarterly, as well as is an integral part of each Board meeting.